Beautiful, historic Braidwood is one of the little gems of NSW’s Southern Tablelands and the entire town is classified by the National Trust.

 The main industries people from Braidwood work in are:

 - Public administration and safety

 - Education and training

 - Agriculture, forestry and fishing

 Braidwood has a small regional public hospital (less than 50 beds) with an emergency department.

 The closest major regional hospital is located in Canberra (88 km from Braidwood).

-Braidwood is supported by an ambulance service.
+Braidwood is supported by an ambulance station.

 There are a few childcare options in Braidwood for children aged 6 weeks to school age.
 For more information click here

 Braidwood has an IGA supermarket, the Braidwood Food Market and Mutton’s General Store.
 Braidwood is also full of magical places to shop where the old rubs shoulders with the new, the common with the rare and the plain with the exotic.
 Stamp your home and yourself with something that expresses your personal taste.
 Discover retro collectables, antiques, clothing and oil lamps, or find that special gift for someone.